Nels22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 4-empty : Script that creates an empty file called hello.

-5-execute : Add execute permissions to the owner of the file hello.
+5-execute : Add execute permissions to the owner of the file hello

+6-multiple_permissions: Add execute permission to owner and group owner and read permission toother users.